 4. Controlling Your Life

 The goal of all manipulation is to increase control, but outside of controlling how you feel and behave, a manipulator can actually shape what your life and daily activities look like.
-This can include controlling access to your money (financial abuse), preventing you from furthering your education, or even restricting what friends you can and cannot spend time with.
+This can include controlling access to your money (financial abuse), or preventing you from furthering your education, or even restricting what friends you can and cannot spend time with.

 A manipulator’s goal in controlling your daily activities is to make sure you feel like you cannot function or make decisions without them.